Bounds for Laplace eigenvalues of Kaehler metrics: Statements and discussion of results

 in the sense that the index $k$ occurs in it with the "wrong" power.
 However, inequality~\eqref{t1:ineq} can not be improved to the inequality where $k$ is replaced by $k^{1/n}$ on the right hand-side in~\eqref{t1:ineq}.
 For otherwise, passing to the limit, the Weyl law would imply the bound $\mathit{Vol}_g(\Sigma^n)^{-1/n}\leqslant C(n)d$, where $d$ is the holomorphic degree, which can not hold.
-To see the latter consider a fibration $\phi:\mathbb CP^1\times\Sigma_0^{n-1}\to\mathbb CP^1$ that forgets to the second factor.
-Equipping it with the product metric $g_{FS}\oplus g_0$, we conclude that the degree $d$ does not depend on a metric $g_0$ on $\Sigma_0^{n-1}$, and arrive at a contradiction with the hypothetical bound.
-The above discussion poses a question whether there are Laplace eigenvalue bounds for K\"ahler classes that are compatible with the asymptotic eigenvalue behaviour.
+To see the latter consider a fibration $\phi:\mathbb CP^1\times\Sigma_0^{n-1}\to\mathbb CP^1$ that forgets the second factor.
+Equipping it with the product metric $g_{FS}\oplus g_0$, we conclude that the holomorphic degree $d$ does not depend on a metric $g_0$ on $\Sigma_0^{n-1}$, and arrive at a contradiction with the hypothetical bound.
+The above discussion leads to the following question. \begin{oquest} Are there bounds for Laplace eigenvalues in K\"ahler classes that are compatible with the asymptotic eigenvalue behaviour? \end{oquest}

-The proof of Theorem~\ref{t1} uses ingredients originating from the work of Korevaar~\cite{Kor}, and developed further by Grigoryan, Netrusov, and Yau in~\cite{GNY}.
-The novelty of our approach is an improved construction of test-functions that allows us to obtain bounds depending on the holomorphic degree only; it is close in the spirit to the construction used in~\cite{Ko17}.
+A few words about the proof of Theorem~\ref{t1}.
+The main argument uses ingredients originating from the work of Korevaar~\cite{Kor}, and developed further by Grigoryan, Netrusov, and Yau in~\cite{GNY}.
+The novelty of our approach is an improved construction of test-functions that allows us to obtain eigenvalue bounds in K\"ahler classes of metrics in terms of the holomorphic degree only.
+The main idea is motivated by the construction used in~\cite{Ko17}.
 We describe it in Section~\ref{proof:t1}.